About Dr. Kapadia

 Dr. Kapadia is an oculoplastic surgeon practicing in Boston, Massachusetts and the surrounding suburbs.
 He is an assistant professor at Tufts University School of Medicine and a member of the Center for Aesthetic Eyelid and Facial Surgery at Tufts Medical Center.
-Dr. Kapadia operates at Tufts Medical Center in Boston and at outpatient surgery centers in Andover and Waltham.
+Dr. Kapadia performs most of his surgeries at Tufts Medical Center in Boston.

 Dr. Kapadia is a recognized leader in the field of ophthalmic plastic surgery.
 In addition to seeing patients and performing surgery, Dr. Kapadia teaches ophthalmic plastic surgery and has authored several research publications and textbook chapters in the field.